 Pallas's Cat (Otocolobus manul) Classification

-The Pallas's Cat belongs to the genus Otocolobus and the full taxonomy, scientific classification or higher classification of the Fishing Cat species (Otocolobus manul) is as follows:
+The Pallas's Cat belongs to the genus Otocolobus and the full taxonomy or scientific classification of the Fishing Cat species is:

 Kingdom: Animalia (animals)